-Brexit free trade talks yield 'no significant progress' as deadline nears
+Brexit trade talks make 'no significant progress' as deadline nears

 He said the EU and Britain remained far apart on the issues of fair competition guarantees and the governance of their new relationship, as well as fishing rights.

-He noted some progress in talks over human rights guarantees that would allow Britain and the EU to go on cooperating in criminal and judicial matters from 2021, but added that even that are was far off from the possible agreement.
+He noted some progress in talks over human rights guarantees that would allow Britain and the EU to go on cooperating in criminal and judicial matters from 2021, but the two sides were still far from agreement.

 Britain had a similar message.